Omari Hardwick

 Getty Images

-While on "Power," Hardwick continued appearing in other productions.
-He co-starred in the science fiction comedy film, "Sorry to Bother You," in 2018 and also was cast in Zack Snyder's 2019 film, "Army of the Dead," which premiered in 2021.
-In 2021, he was cast in the Netflix series, "Pieces of Her," which is based on the novel by the same name written by author Karin Slaughter.
+While starring on "Power," Hardwick continued expanding into film and streaming projects.
+He appeared in "Sorry to Bother You" and was cast in Zack Snyder's zombie epic "Army of the Dead," released in 2021.
+He also starred in the Netflix series "Pieces of Her," based on Karin Slaughter's novel.

 Personal Life

 In the 2000s, Hardwick began dating Jennifer "Jae" Pfautch.
-The relationship was traumatic for Pfautch, who is of Native American and German descent, as she was disowned by her family for dating outside of her race.
+The relationship was traumatic for Pfautch, who is of Native American and German descent, as her family disowned her for dating outside of her race.
 However, the couple remained together and have both made various public statements about their support for interracial marriage.
-In 2008, Pfautch was pregnant but the child was stillborn.
-Several years later, in 2012, the couple got married and haves since had two children.
+In 2008, Pfautch was pregnant, but the child was stillborn.
+Several years later, in 2012, the couple got married and has had two children since.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.